Coronavirus (COVID-19) update

 For service-specific updates and advice please visit the relevant service section.

-We have had to make changes to our customer service teams and currently have a reduced service.
+We have had to make changes to our customer service teams who may be deployed where support is needed and currently have a reduced service.
 Please bear with us if you experience longer than usual waiting times when contacting us.
-If you wish, we can take your name and contact details and get in touch with you when our Private Patient Services resume.
+If you wish, we can take your name and contact details and get in touch with you when our private patient services resume.